bbauska/meta-react-basics/README.md

 29. export default App;
 ```

-Step 3
+<p>Step 3<br>
-Next, you needed to define the toggle2 function: it should have had the exact same functionality as the toggle1 function, but it needed to work with the bird2 variable (instead of the bird1 variable as it did in the toggle1 function).
+Next, you needed to define the toggle2 function: it should have had the exact same functionality as the toggle1 function, but it needed to work with the bird2 variable (instead of the bird1 variable as it did in the toggle1 function).</p>

 ```
 1.  import React from "react";